What are the frugal living tips with a big impact?

 1) Extra cooking pot: The extra cooking pot comes in handy if you’re cooking multiple recipes or bigger portions like when you’re meal prepping.

 2) Extra Sealing Rings: If you’ve made both savory dinners and sweet desserts in the Instant Pot, you know how the smell and flavor can stay on the sealing ring and possibly transfer to your other recipe.

 I love curry dishes, but I hate when you make cheesecake with an unintended hint of curry.

 If you have extra sealing rings, you can designate one ring for savory dishes and the other ring for sweet dishes.

 3) Instant Pot Accessories Bundle: As an Instant Pot fan, this Instant Pot accessories bundle is exciting!

 I’ve gotten pieces of this bundle separately.
-It would have been cheaper to get this bundle instead as it includes:
+It would have been cheaper to get this bundle instead!

 4. Trade recipes

 Trading recipes is fun and informative.
 You can simply trade recipes via email and send a list of ingredients and instructions to friends and family.